The Ultimate List of YA Spanish Books for Teens and Pre-Teens

 Mickey is a kid detective, certified by an online he took two years before.
 The witty and smart star helps his friends and classmates find out the truth in this mystery series.

-This is a series from Mexico, with readers that range for ages 6 to 10+ and cover a variety of topics and genres.
+This is a series from Spain, with readers that range for ages 6 to 10+ and cover a variety of topics and genres.
 I’ll include a few examples in the Amazon link below for 10 and up, but if you end up browsing around, the books are color-coded for the different levels:

 Seria Blanca (6 and up)